-Upon learning about such a relationship, the supervisor, the dean(s), or the division chair has the authority and responsibility to review and remedy, if inappropriate, any direct administrative or academic relationship between the involved individuals.
+Upon learning about such a relationship, the supervisor(s), the dean(s), or the division chair(s) has the authority and responsibility to review and remedy, if inappropriate, any direct administrative or academic relationship between the involved individuals.

 When a consensual personal relationship arises and a power differential exists, consent will not be considered a defense in a claim that the Institute's unlawful harassment policy has been violated.
-The individual in the relationship with greater power will bear the burden of accountability.
+The individual in the relationship with greater power will be held responsible.